Carleton University: Sprott School of Business

 Sprott is accredited internationally by the Association to Advance Collegiate Schools of Business and by the Network of International Business Schools.
-The school has been at the forefront of educating business students through a global lens, having been the first in Canada to offer a Bachelor of International Business (BIB).
+The school has been the first in Canada to offer a Bachelor of International Business (BIB).
 Its principal undergraduate offering, however, is the four-year Bachelor of Commerce (Honours) degree, and at the postgraduate level, MBA and PhD programs are offered.
 The Sprott School has won the Overall Institution Performance Award, for its research contribution, at the Administrative Sciences Association of Canada (ASAC), in 2004, 2005, 2006, 2007, 2008, 2010, and 2012 among business schools at Canadian comprehensive universities.